Glossary

 missing value

-in SAS, a term that describes the contents of a variable that contains no data for a particular row or observation.
-By default, SAS prints or displays a missing numeric value as a single period, and it prints or displays a missing character value as a blank space.
-In a CA-Datacom/DB database, missing values are always represented by a blank space.
+a type of value for a variable that contains no data for a particular row or column.
+By default, SAS writes a missing numeric value as a single period and a missing character value as a blank space.

 multi-user environment

-a CA-Datacom/DB execution environment in which several users access a database at the same time, with queries and updates being handled simultaneously by a single copy of the software.
-See also single-user environment.
+a data entry environment in which several users access a database at the same time, with queries and updates being handled simultaneously by a single copy of the software.

 Native Key